Freetrade Review 2026

 - −Lower FX rates and better cash interest are locked behind paid subscriptions

-- −£5 charge for same-day withdrawals
+- −£5 charge for same-day withdrawals unless you are on the Plus plan

 Freetrade